VuframeLab/PanicAR/Readme.md

 * pay on a per-app basis: a white-label license is really cheap (see here: www.dopanic.com/ar)
 * support for CocoaPods (www.cocoapods.org)

+## Get started now – using CocoaPods

+Just add

+    pod 'PanicAR', '~> 2.1'

+to your podfile and do a

+    pod install

+simple as that.
+Really.

 ## Read More

 Check API Reference